 Any findings/discrepancies observed during the audit will be communicated to the organization with reference to requirements, level of findings and due date for the findings.
-The findings/discrepancies observed will be fed into the database for resolution, tracking and dissemination of safety related issues.
+The findings/discrepancies observed will be fed into the Audit Finding Tracking Software for resolution, tracking and dissemination of safety related issues.